Why Losing Money in the Stock Market Could Be the Best Thing That Happens to Your Finances

 What Is Tax-Loss Harvesting?

-So, say you’ve sold stock in Company A for a $10,000 profit earlier in the year.
-Now, it’s December and you’re starting to think it’s time to cut bait on your losing investment in Company B that’s down $5,000 from where you bought it.
+Say you sold stock in Company A for a $10,000 profit earlier in the year.
+Now it’s December, and you’re starting to think it’s time to cut bait on your losing investment in Company B that’s down $5,000 from where you bought it.
 By selling stock in Company B and realizing the $5,000 loss, your taxable capital gains from the previous successful sale — and the corresponding tax bill — would be cut in half.

 And while you’re certainly missing out if Company B manages to buck its downtrend, it’s important to note that you’ll also be getting a chance to reinvest that money you currently have in a losing stock.
 So, you might be able to score both the tax benefits of realizing a capital loss and the improved returns from your portfolio from trading a losing stock for a winner.